Tropical Permaculture

-Tropical Permaculture — A Complete System for the Tropics
+A Complete System for growing food in the Tropics - from soil to meals.

 Refined for 15 years on our homestead in Costa Rica.